 Several tenants often operate in the same area, although in different facilities.
 Catena's major logistics positions are located close to transportation routes and population centers.
 Cohesive logistics clusters provide economies of scale and make it easier to find efficient and sustainable solutions – a win-win for all.

-A multi-tenant warehouse is a single logistics facility that is flexible and adaptable and it can accommodate several tenants.
+A multi-tenant warehouse is a single logistics facility that is flexible and adaptable over time and can accommodate multiple tenants.